 The bad situations always give me a sense of urgency.
 A person’s relationship with Christ is the only thing they can take with them into eternity.
 We can’t take any of the world’s riches with us when we go.
 The special projects and priorities we find so pressing won’t be remembered in 50 years.
 The Lord is calling us to a deeper relationship – one based on love, faith, time spent together, and the desire to do His will.
 Therefore, I want to preach to the perishing that they may have this relationship.
 However, I also want to encourage those on the path to live their life fully for Jesus.
 It is always better to be rich towards God (Luke 12:16-21; Isaiah 55:2).

 Counseling and mentoring former inmates has become an increasing part of my ministry these last few months.
 Relationship building takes time and effort, but it is a key part of discipleship.
 I thank God for these opportunities to mentor these men and help them stay in the Word and on God’s path.
 One young man I’ve been mentoring said that, “my time in jail was the first time I really studied and understood Scripture on a deeper level,” and as a result “my understanding of God and His peace is that much greater.”
 The Holy Spirit works powerfully through the Word to change hearts and minds.
 It is for this reason that I’m constantly encouraging the inmates to work daily Bible reading plans, memorize and meditate on Scripture, become more familiar with the overarching themes of Scripture (Psalm 119:11; 105).

-1. Pray that the Holy Spirit would soften hearts to receive the Gospel and that men and women in the jail would surrender their lives completely to Christ.
-Also, please pray for opportunities to share Christ with the corrections officers.
+1. Pray that men and women in the jail would surrender their lives to Christ.
+Also, please pray for opportunities to share the Gospel with the corrections officers.

 Chaplain Ethan Maynard